Over the past eighteen months, the pandemic has definitely changed how we all live and work.

 The challenge for the expert, particularly when working remotely can be the use of all of the above platforms by different clients.
 It becomes necessary to manage one’s own hardware to accommodate the varying requirements.
 Inevitably products produced by one proprietary brand are less happily accommodated by other devices, and so challenging workarounds are often needed to achieve a good result.

 For the expert who is generally of an older age and more familiar with a career that commenced with files and paperwork, moving into the arena of multiple virtual platforms and sharing of information via portals requires training.
-This training needs to be regularly updated as technology, features and functionality improves.
+This training needs regular updating as technology, features and functionality improves.

 Add to this the instability of internet providers, the difficulties of working from home with gardeners mowing lawns and traffic buzzing around and the occasional family pet or small child wandering in to say hello the challenges have been extensive.